 The congregation has provided a Board of Christian Day School to provide for the management of the school and its programs on behalf of the congregation.
-The chairperson of that board is elected by the members of the congregation.
-Board members are appointed by the congregation's Church Council.
+The members of the congregation elect the chairperson of that board.
+The congregation's Church Council appoints board members.
 One member of the board is appointed from among school parents who are not members of Good Shepherd Church.